 Don’t get me wrong, I love a good decluttering session!
 However, as a busy, working mom I much prefer to tackle clutter with strategies that are practical, quick and easy.
 Unfortunately, the KonMari method meets none of these criteria.
-Keep reading to learn why her techniques won’t work for everyone.
+Keep reading to learn why her techniques won’t work for everyone…including her!

 First, let me say that I am a fan of Marie Kondo.

 I am pretty sure that if we ever met that she and I would hit it off straight away.

 I love her sweet demeanor, soft voice and the general positivity with which she seems to approach every situation (no matter how disgusted she might be inside).

 However, I have read her book and I have attempted her methods and there are a few warnings that you need to be aware of if you are thinking about giving it a try.